-- Famed In-Story: She's one of the most famous people on Roshar, out of a combination of her family connections, personal brilliance, and rather... unorthodox beliefs and activities.
-To say that her reputation proceeds her would be a massive understatement.
+- Famed in Story: She's one of the most famous people on Roshar, out of a combination of her family connections, personal brilliance, and rather... unorthodox beliefs and activities.
+To say that her reputation precedes her would be a massive understatement.

 - Good Is Not Nice: She's got a sharp tongue, does not suffer fools, and is capable of some very harsh actions, such as when she takes it upon herself to set a trap for and kill four men who have been robbing people in Kharbranth's shadier neighbourhoods.
 However, she has an ironclad sense of integrity and fairness and genuinely strive to protect innocents and change the world for the better.

 - Heir Club for Men: As a woman, she is not in line for the throne, despite being the oldest sibling.
 When Elhokar dies and Adolin refuses the crown, Shallan suggests they make Jasnah queen instead.
 Everyone agrees.

 - Hollywood Atheist: Shallan initially assumes her to be this, actually averted, while she can be brusque and somewhat of an Insufferable Genius at times, she's a genuinely good person who shows tolerance and respect for Shallan's religious beliefs.

 - Impossible Shadow Puppets: The first sign of her being a Soulcaster in her life was the fact of her shadow sometimes pointing toward light instead of away from it, though only she noticed.
 This is all but outright stated to be due to Ivory.